nautobot/nautobot-app-capacity-metrics/docs/index.md

 - Jobs stats
 - Models count (configurable via nautobot_config.py)

+In addition, it is possible to use the plugin configuration to expose metrics about the versions of Python, Django, Nautobot and the installed Nautobot plugins.

 # Queue System Metrics Endpoint

 In addition to the default Nautobot system metrics which are exposed at `/metrics` which are largely centered around the Django system on which Nautobot is based this plugin provides some additional system metrics around the queuing system Nautobot uses to communicate with the Nautobot worker services.
 This endpoint is provided separately via `/api/plugins/capacity-metrics/rq-metrics`, this endpoint can be scraped more frequently than the other application metrics endpoint.